Testing for Homogeneity in Mixture Models: Some Simulation Evidence

-To compare power of the $C(\alpha)$ and LRT to detect heterogeneity in the Gaussian location model we conducted four distinct experiments.
-Two were based on variants of the \citeasnoun{Chen.95} example with the discrete mixing distribution $F(\vartheta) = (1-\lambda) \delta_{h/(1-\lambda)} + \lambda \delta_{-h/\lambda}$.
-In the first experiment we set $\lambda = 1/3$, as in the original Chen example, in the second experiment we set $\lambda = 1/20$.
-We consider four tests: (i) the $C(\alpha)$ as described in Example 3.8, (ii.) a parametric version of the LRT in which only the value of $h$ is assumed to be unknown and the relative probabilities associated with the two mass points are known; this enables us to relatively easily find the MLE, $\hat h$ by separately optimizing the likelihood on the positive and negative half-line and taking the best of the two solutions, (iii.) the Kiefer-Wolfowitz LRT computed with equally spaced binning on the support of the sample, and finally as benchmark (iv.) the classical Kolmogorov-Smirnov test of normality.
-The sample size in all the power comparisons was taken to be 200, with 10,000 replications.
+To compare power of the $C(\alpha)$, the EM test and LRT to detect heterogeneity in the Gaussian location model we conducted five distinct experiments.
+Two were based on variants of the \citeasnoun{Chen.95} example with the discrete mixing distribution $\eta = (1-\lambda) \delta(a + h/(1-\lambda)) + \lambda \delta(a -h/\lambda)$.
+In the first experiment we set $\lambda = 1/3$, as in the original Chen example, in the second experiment we set $\lambda = 1/20$ and in both experiments, $a$ is set to be zero.
+The sample size is fixed at $n = 200$.
+We consider five tests \begin{enumerate} \item[(i)] the $C(\alpha)$ as described in Example \ref{eg: gaussian}.
+Under $H_0: h=0$, the nuisance parameter $a$ can be estimated by the sample mean. \item[(ii)] a parametric version of the LRT in which only the values of $a$ and $h$ are assumed to be unknown and the relative probabilities associated with the two mass points are known; this enables us to relatively easily find the MLE: profiling out $a$ first, $\hat h$ can be estimated by separately optimizing the likelihood on the positive and negative half-line and taking the best of the two solutions; and then we can find the best pair of $(\hat a, \hat h)$ that maximizes the likelihood. \item[(iii)] the Kiefer-Wolfowitz LRT computed with equally spaced binning of 300 grid points on the support of the sample \item[(iv)] the classical Kolmogorov-Smirnov test of normality \item[(v)] the EM test for one component versus two components. \end{enumerate} All of the power comparisons are based on 10,000 simulation replications.
 We consider 21 distinct values of $h$ for each of the experiments equally spaced on the respective plotting regions.